ivangka/cli-order-executor/README.md

 All variations

 ```
-!gl [symbol]     — shows conditional orders for the symbol
+!gc [symbol]     — shows conditional orders for the symbol
-!gl              — shows all conditional orders
+!gc              — shows all conditional orders
 ```

 **Example:**

 ```
-!gl hbarusdt
+!gc hbarusdt
 ```

 This command displays conditional orders for `HBARUSDT`.